-Women at the barricades – 1848
+Women on the barricades – 1848

 The constitution of April 1848 allowed female citizens to set up associations.
 When women were excluded from the men’s associations, they began to organise.
-On 28 August a group of mainly middle-class women – reports speak of 150 up to several hundred – gathered in the Volksgarten to discuss the formation, remit and statutes of a women’s association.
+On August 28th a group of mainly middle-class women – reports speak of 150 up to several hundred – gathered in the Volksgarten to discuss the formation, remit and statutes of a women’s association.
 The » Viennese Democratic Women’s Association was the only one of the associations founded during the months of the revolution that was an explicitly political women’s organisation and supported the revolutionary movement. » Karoline Perin-Gradenstein is named President in the statutes.
 She is the only woman in the Viennese 1848 movement who we know more about than just her name.